RadotJar/faraway-fastness/_notes/lair-of-the-lamb.md

 found in a later room.
 Encounters are not always best handled in the room where they occur.
 - Time is the enemy.
 Your torches are burning down.
 You have no food and no water.
-Every 30 minutes brings with the risk of a Random Encounter.
+Every hour brings with the risk of a Random Encounter.
 And yet, your survival requires you to take the time to investigate all the suspicious phenomena.
 You must learn to balance these competing needs if you wish to